lemachinarbo/comPWser/.build/docs/guide.md

 After that visit yourdomain.com and enjoy a piece of [the cake](../../README.md#44-whats-with-the-cake)!

+Remember that from now on, you just need to commit and push your changes to the branch of the environment you want to update, and your changes go live automatically.

-> **Note:** If you have multiple environments, the setup-script currently lets you install just one at a time.
-So, for example, if you have `production` and `staging`, and you choose `production` in the installer, it will finish setting up that environment and then exit.
+> **Note:** If you have multiple environments, the setup-script currently lets you install just one at a time.So, for example, if you have `production` and `staging`, and you choose `production` in the installer, it will finish setting up that environment and then exit.
 You’ll need to run it again to set up `staging`.
->

 And to wrap it up: here’s a quick peek at what the installer will walk you through — just for reference.